-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 3.1 Have there been any landmark cyber enforcement actions or judicial decisions in your jurisdiction?
 If so, what were they?

-Cybersecurity: The Ministry of Internal Affairs and Communications and the National Institute of Information and Communications Technology, in cooperation with telecommunications carriers, are conducting the National Operation Towards Internet of Things (IoT) Clean Environment project (aka "NOTICE project").
-The purpose of this project is to survey vulnerable IoT devices and alert users to problems pursuant to the Act on the National Institute of Information and Communications Technology, as amended in 2018, because cyberattacks which exploit vulnerable IoT devices have been increasing.
+Cybersecurity.
+On March 17, 2023, Maebashi District Court awarded Maebashi city approx. JPY 140 million in compensation in a lawsuit where the city sued a system vendor.
+The city alleged that the vendor failed to set up security equipment appropriately, which resulted in unauthorized access to the city and caused a data breach of approx. 47,000 public school students.
+The system vendor appealed to the Tokyo High Court.

-Data protection: In 2014 the unauthorised removal of personal information affecting 48,580,000 individuals occurred at Benesse Corporation, one of the largest private distance-learning companies for children in Japan.
-Some of the affected data subjects filed multiple lawsuits against Benesse for damages on the grounds that it had problems with information security management.
-Some of these lawsuits were commenced by groups consisting of numerous plaintiffs.
-These cases are still pending.
+Data protection.
+In 2014, an employee of a system vendor secretly copied and sold personal information of 48,580,000 individuals at Benesse Corporation, one of the largest private distance-learning companies for children in Japan.
+Some of the affected data subjects filed multiple lawsuits against Benesse for damages on the ground that Benesse had problems with information security management.
+Some of the lawsuits were commenced by groups consisting of numerous plaintiffs.
+Some of the cases ended with court judgements awarding the plaintiffs JPY 1,000 or 3,300 in compensation, but several of the cases are still pending.
 In addition, a shareholder representative lawsuit was filed to hold the officers of Benesse liable, but this case was dismissed.

-Cybercrime: In the data breach in the Benesse case above, the person who illegally removed the personal information was sentenced to imprisonment for two years and six months and a fine of JPY 3 million for violating the Unfair Competition Prevention Act.
+Cybercrime.
+In the Benesse data breach above, the person who illegally removed the personal information was sentenced to imprisonment of 2 years and 6 months and a fine of JPY 3,000,000 for violating the UCPA in March 2017.
+In February 2024, a sushi restaurant by the name of "Kappa Sushi" and one of its employees were found guilty of illegally taking trade secrets from a rival sushi restaurant, which was the employee's former workplace, and using them, thereby violating the UCPA.
+In September 2023, a suspect was arrested for allegedly providing login credentials for a business card information management system at his former workplace to his new workplace without authorization.
+This marks the first arrest for the crime of unauthorized provision of personal information databases.
+He was subsequently prosecuted and found guilty.

 3.2 Have there been any pivotal cyber incidents or events (eg, major data breaches, major cyber-related legislative activity, major cyber-related innovation or technology development) in your jurisdiction?

-Regarding major data breaches, see question 3.1 (regarding the 2014 Benesse incident).
-In addition, in an incident affecting Kanagawa Prefecture, the prefecture engaged a contractor to dispose of hard disk drives but an employee of the contractor secretly resold some of them through an internet auction, even though the data on them could be easily recovered.
-The breach involved a total of 18 hard disk drives and up to about 54 terabytes of data.
+In July 2023, Nagoya Port Terminal System experienced a ransomware attack, which caused a disruption in container terminal operations for three days.

-With respect to legislative activity, in 2018 the Basic Act on Cybersecurity was amended to establish the Cyber Security Council, which consists of national governmental bodies, critical infrastructure operators, security vendors and other related organisations, and which shares information on cybersecurity.
-In June 2020 additional amendments to the Act on the Protection of Personal Information were approved (see question 1.6).
+In June 2022, an employee of a service provider lost a USB memory stick containing the personal data of all Amagasaki city residents (approx. 460,000).
+The background is that the service provider hired by Amagasaki city secretly outsourced the work to another system vendor in violation of the procurement contract, and the second vendor further outsourced the work to another vendor.
+An employee of the service provider, to perform the work, saved the resident data in the USB memory stick and carried it out without taking the necessary procedures.
+However, in the midst of performing his duty, the employee went for a drink, drank too much and slept on a street at night.
+Upon awaking, the employee discovered that their bag, containing the USB memory stick, was missing.
+Fortunately enough, the bag was found two days later nearby and the USB memory stick was retrieved.
+After investigation, Amagasaki city concluded that no one accessed the data in the USB memory stick.
+The PPC gave guidance to the service provider for improvements in the way personal data is processed.

-As of the time of writing, there have been no recent notable events relating to major cyber-related innovations or technology developments.
+As of this writing, there have been no recent notable events relating to major cyber related innovation or technology development.

 4 Proactive cyber compliance